 - How long will my same day procedure take?

-Depending on the procedure and the recovery period, there is no definite answer to this question.
+- Depending on the procedure and the recovery period, there is no definite answer to this question.
 We will be able to give you a better idea after a consultation with one of our physicians.
-For many procedures you can expect to be in the recovery center for 1 hour following your procedure.
+Generally for patients having surgery, you can expect to be in the recovery center for 1 hour following your procedure.
+For patients having GI procedures, you can expect 1 -2 hours total time from arrival at the surgery center to your departure.
+Your driver should remain at the facility.
 Please check with your physcian about the specifics of your procedure.

 Our physicians and nurses will guide you on this before your procedure.
 We will discuss what specific medicines, herbs, and minerals you may be taking.
 We will then guide you on which ones need to be cut out of your regimin for a period of time if need be.
 On the morning of your procedure, be sure to take the least amount of water with any medications you are currently taking.

 - Why should I remove jewelry?

 Metal on the skin may cause conduction when cauterization is used and may cause irritation to your skin.
 Removal of jewelry is very important for your safety while in the procedure/operating room.
 We encourage you to leave any jewelry at home.

 - What discharge instructions will I receive?